re-connect/mpp/README.md

 symfony serve
 ```

-To create a user, you can use the `symfony consoleapp:create-user ${email} ${password}` alongside the `symfony console security:encode` to encode the password you want.
+To create a user, you can use the `symfony console app:create-user ${email} ${password}` alongside the `symfony console security:encode` to encode the password you want.
 Don't forget to build your bundle's assets with `symfony console assets:install`.
 You can now browse the [swagger API here](https://127.0.0.1:8000/api/)